-- Describe the strategies and services that will be used in the planning region to better coordinate workforce development programs and services with regional economic development services and providers; - Describe how the planning region will strategically coordinate workforce investment activities with the provision of adult education and literacy activities under title II. - Describe how the planning region will strategically coordinate workforce investment activities with the provision of vocational rehabilitation services under title IV.

-- Describe the strategies and services that will be used in the planning region to strengthen linkages between the one-stop delivery system and unemployment insurance programs. - Provide a description of how the local board will coordinate workforce investment activities carried out in the local area with statewide rapid response activities, as described in section 134(a)(2)(A);
+- Describe the strategies and services that will be used in the planning region to better coordinate workforce development programs and services with regional economic development services and providers; - Describe how the planning region will strategically coordinate workforce investment activities with the provision of adult education and literacy activities under title II. - Describe how the planning region will strategically coordinate workforce investment activities with the provision of vocational rehabilitation services under title IV. - Describe the strategies and services that will be used in the planning region to better coordinate workforce development programs and services with community-based organizations, including, where applicable, refugee resettlement agencies that serve priority populations, including individuals with barriers and New Americans. - Provide a description of how the local board will coordinate workforce investment activities carried out in the local area with statewide rapid response activities, as described in section 134(a)(2)(A);